-High-quality semiconductor samples for this work have been provided by Soheyla Eshlaghi and Andreas D. Wieck (Ruhr-Universität Bochum).
-We are very grateful for theoretical support by and stimulating discussion with Markus Glaneman, Vollrath Martin Axt and Tilmann Kuhn (Universität Münster), Andreas Knorr (Technische Universität Berlin), and Roland Zimmermann (Humboldt-Universität Berlin).
+We thank Francesca Intonti, Tobias Guenther, Kerstin Mueller, and Thomas Unold for their important contributions to the work reviewed here.
+High-quality semiconductor samples were provided by Soheyla Eshlaghi and Andreas D. Wieck (Ruhr-Universität Bochum).
+We are very grateful for theoretical support from and stimulating discussion with Markus Glaneman, Vollrath Martin Axt and Tilmann Kuhn (Universität Münster), Andreas Knorr (Technische Universität Berlin), and Roland Zimmermann (Humboldt-Universität Berlin).
 Financial support by the Deutsche Forschungsgemeinschaft (SFB296) and the European Union through the SQID program is gratefully acknowledged.